Lapland in Winter: The Ultimate Finland Travel Guide

 Must visit places in Lapland

-Levi is not only a great place for skiing but also home to the Levi Snow Village, built fresh from snow and ice every winter.
-Here, you can stay in ice rooms, dine at the ice restaurant, and walk through tunnels filled with amazing sculptures.
-Levi also has the famous SnowCastle, rebuilt each year with new designs of snow and ice.
-You can even spend the night in the SnowHotel, where everything is made from ice and snow.
+Levi is famous for skiing, but it’s also home to the incredible Levi Snow Village, which is rebuilt from snow and ice every winter.
+You can actually stay overnight in an ice room, eat at the ice restaurant, and wander through tunnels filled with jaw-dropping sculptures.
+There’s also the SnowCastle, which gets a new design every year.
+Spending a night in the SnowHotel, where literally everything is made from ice and snow, is a once-in-a-lifetime experience.

 Things to do in Lapland

-Santa Claus Village in Rovaniemi is world-famous as the official home of Santa.
-Here, you can meet Santa himself, send postcards from the Santa Claus Post Office, and even cross the Arctic Circle that runs through the village.
-There are also shops with unique Finnish gifts and plenty of festive activities like husky sledding, reindeer rides, and Snowman World.
+Santa Claus Village in Rovaniemi is world-famous as the official home of Santa Claus.
+You can meet Santa himself, send postcards from the Santa Claus Post Office, and even cross the Arctic Circle right in the village.
+There are lots of shops with unique Finnish gifts, and so many festive activities like husky sledding, reindeer sleigh rides, and Snowman World are just a few highlights.

-Lapland is one of the best places to see the Northern Lights, especially in the winter months from September to March.
-Many hotels and resorts have glass igloos or cabins designed for aurora viewing, so you can watch the lights dance across the sky right from your room.
+Lapland is one of the best places in the world to see the aurora borealis, especially from September to March.
+Many hotels and resorts have glass igloos or cabins made for aurora viewing, so you can watch the lights dance across the sky right from your bed.
+It’s an unforgettable experience.

 Stay in a Glass Igloo or Ice Hotel

-Staying in one of Lapland’s unique accommodations is a magical experience.
-From your cozy bed, you can enjoy amazing views of the Northern Lights or star-filled skies.
-Many resorts also have saunas—a true Finnish tradition and the perfect way to relax after a day of outdoor adventures.
+Spending the night in one of Lapland’s unique accommodations is truly magical.
+You can watch the Northern Lights or a sky full of stars right from your cozy bed.
+Many resorts also have saunas, which is a real Finnish tradition and the best way to relax after a day out in the snow.

 Snow activities in Lapland